top of page

 Research suggests that pepsin, a digestive enzyme found in gastric juices, plays a pivotal role in LPR-induced vocal damage.
 The chronic exposure to acidic gastric materials due to LPR contributes to a spectrum of mucosal alterations, from oedema and erythema to more severe pathologies like vocal fold nodules and polyps.

-The enzymatic activity of pepsin, identified in laryngeal tissues of LPR patients, emerges as a key player in mucosal damage, adhering to the vocal fold surfaces and triggering inflammatory responses.
-Pepsin can adhere to the mucosal surfaces of the larynx, leading to cellular damage and triggering an inflammatory response.
 A study published in the Journal of Voice highlighted the presence of pepsin in laryngeal tissues, underscoring the direct link between refluxed contents and cellular injury within the vocal folds.
 The acidic environment further disrupts the protective mucosal barrier, rendering the vocal folds susceptible to injury.
 These mucosal changes not only impair voice quality but may lead to persistent symptoms like hoarseness and difficulty in vocal fold vibration.

 Clinical Manifestations of LPR-Related Vocal Dysfunction: